Login Sign in

 Pug sneezing outside

-There are numerous potential reasons why your dog is congested.
-Many cases of dog congestion are caused by a viral, bacterial, or fungal infection, while others may be due to chronic disease.
+There are several potential reasons why your dog is congested.
+Many cases of dog congestion come from viral, bacterial, or fungal infections.
+Others may be due to chronic disease.
 Here’s a list of what could be causing your dog’s congestion:

 Viruses